-Figure 1.a illustrates a RW agent movement path initiated from the initiator node depicted inside the dotted ellipsis.
+Fig. 1a illustrates a random walk based agent movement initiated from the initiator node depicted inside the dotted ellipsis.
 The random walker spends some time revisiting nodes in the depicted "upper-left" network part, while nodes in other network parts are left unvisited.
-Suppose now that after a few time units - long enough to "cover" a certain network part - the RW agent moves to a "new" (most likely uncovered) network part ("bottom right" network part in Figure 1.b).
+Suppose now that after a few time units - long enough to "cover" a certain network part - the random walker moves to a "new" (most likely uncovered) network part ("bottom right" network part in Fig. 1b).
 It is more likely than before to cover nodes that have not been visited previously by the agent, and therefore, accelerate the overall network cover process.

-Fig. 1.
-An agent (starting from the initiator node depicted in dotted ellipsis) under: (a) the RW mechanism and (b) the J-RW mechanism.

 One possible way for the agent to move away from a certain network region would be to carry out a number of consecutive directional movements, implementing a jump.
-This directional movement mechanism or jumping, initially proposed in [20], can be realized by switching occasionally away from the RW operation and engaging an operation implementing a directional movement.
-That is, such a RW agent (to be referred to as the Jumping Random Walk (J-RW)) operates under two states: State 0 under which it implements the typical RW mechanism without backtracking, and State 1 during which the directional move is implemented; the time spent in state 1 (freezing state) will be referred to as the freezing (the direction) period.
-The J-RW mechanism moves the agent - at the end of the freezing period - to networks that are expected (due to the directional freeze) to be geographically more distant than those reached by the RW agent after the same number of movements.
-That is, the introduction of the freezing state implements in essence jumps, defined as the physical distance between the nodes hosting the RW agent at the beginning and the end of the freezing period.
+This directional movement mechanism or jumping, initially proposed in [19], can be realized by switching occasionally away from the random walk without backtracking operation and engaging an operation implementing a directional movement.
+That is, such a RW-agent (to be referred to as the Jumping Random Walk agent (J-RW-agent)) operates under two states: State 0 under which it implements the typical random walk without backtracking mechanism, and State 1 during which the directional move is implemented; the time spent in State 1 (freezing state) will be referred to as the freezing (the direction) period.

+The J-RW mechanism moves the agent - at the end of the freezing period - to networks that are expected (due to the directional freeze) to be geographically more distant than those reached by the RW-agent after the same number of movements.
+That is, the introduction of the freezing state implements in essence jumps, defined as the physical distance between the nodes hosting the RW-agent at the beginning and the end of the freezing period.

 The improvement in the cover time may be viewed as a consequence of "sampling" the network more uniformly, by moving the "sampling" agent into remote and likely new (not yet sampled) areas, as opposed to keeping the agent wandering around a certain locality according to the RW mechanism and (over)sampling predominately a certain locality.
-When a network graph has long links (that can take an agent into a remote network region in a topological sense), it has been shown in [7] that a RW agent produces a uniform sampling of the network nodes.
+When a network graph has long links (that can take an agent into a remote network region in a topological sense), it has been shown in [21] that a RW-agent produces a uniform sampling of the network nodes.

 In wireless environments like sensor networks, the physical and the network topologies are typically correlated: a long path between two nodes in the network topology corresponds to a large physical distance between these nodes in the physical topology.
-In essence, the proposed J-RW mechanism applied over a network with no long (physical) links (like a wireless sensor network) creates virtual long links in this network and results in an environment that is equivalent to that of applying the RW agent over a network with some long links.
+In essence, the proposed J-RW mechanism applied over a network with no long (physical) links (like a WSN) creates virtual long links in this network and results in an environment that is equivalent to that of applying the RW-agent over a network with some long links.
 Thus, the proposed J-RW mechanism is expected to result in a more uniform sampling of the network nodes, which - as argued earlier - leads to a better cover time.